 The Allen County Courthouse was built between 1897-1900 in the Beaux-Arts style popular at the turn of the twentieth century.
 The building was designed to be a monument to the concepts of law, order, and civic duty, which it does through its scale and high level of craftsmanship throughout.
 The interior of the Courthouse is a work of art that pays tribute to the decorative arts as evidenced by its murals, stained glass, scagliola walls, decorative ceilings, and polychrome tile floor.

-A team of EverGreene Conservators was retained by the Allen County Courthouse Preservation Trust to conduct an assessment of historic encaustic tile flooring at the Allen County Courthouse, located at 715 South Calhoun, Fort Wayne, Indiana.
+Our conservators conducted an assessment of historic encaustic tile flooring at the Allen County Courthouse in Fort Wayne, Indiana.
 The objective of the assessment was to accurately document existing conditions of the tiles and quantify the locations and extent of deterioration.
 High-resolution photography with calibrated color boards and scales were used to capture the intricate details of the tiles.
 The results of the assessment will be used to create a comprehensive scope of work for the restoration of the tile floors.